zartrade/policies/source/sections/03-policy_management_policy.md

   5. If the review is approved, the Security Officer then marks the Issue as Done, adding any pertinent notes required.
   6. Compliance with annual compliance assessments, utilizing the HITRUST CSF as a framework, is monitored on a quarterly basis using the Quality Management System reporting to assess compliance with above policy.

-Additional documentation related to maintenance of policies is outlined in [§5.3.1](#5.3-security-officer).